 - Tighter security during firmware updates - Security is now tighter during firmware updates.
 In addition to update packages being protected by signatures to ensure their integrity, Stormshield now also secures communications with the update servers used.
 These communications now take place in HTTPS and over port 443.

 - The network controller used on SNi40, SN2000, SN3000, SN6000, SN510, SN710, SN910, SN2100, SN3100 and SN6100 firewalls has been upgraded and now allows VLANs with an ID value of 0.
 This measure is necessary for the industrial protocol PROFINET-RT.

-- The internal names of interfaces has changed for SN160 and SN210(W) firewall models.
+- The internal name for interfaces has changed on firewall models SN160 and SN210(W).
 For configurations based on these firewall models and which use Bird dynamic routing, the dynamic routing configuration must be manually changed to indicate the new network interface names.

 - Policy-based routing - If the firewall has been reset to its factory settings (defaultconfig) after a migration from version 2 to version 3 then to version 4, the order in which routing will be evaluated changes and policy-based routing [PBR] will take over priority (policy-based routing > static routing > dynamic routing >…> default route).
 However, if the firewall has not been reset, the order of evaluation stays the same as in version 1 (static routing > dynamic routing > policy-based routing [PBR] > routing by interface > routing by load balancing > default route).

-- New graphical interface - The SNS version 4.0 graphical interface has been fully reworked to improve user comfort.
-It is now easier to switch between configuration and monitoring modules.
+- New graphical interface - The SNS version 4.0.1 graphical interface has been fully reworked to improve user comfort.
+It is now easier to switch between Configuration and Monitoring modules.